Azure/Enterprise-Scale-for-AVS/hcx/hcx-deployment.md

 HCX over a VPN connection is fully supported on Azure VMware Solution.
 VMware has a set of minimum requirements for support which can be found here: [Network Underlay Minimum Requirements](https://docs.vmware.com/en/VMware-HCX/4.2/hcx-user-guide/GUID-8128EB85-4E3F-4E0C-A32C-4F9B15DACC6D.html).

 A minimum MTU size of 1150 is required.
-Microsoft recommends setting the MTU to 1300 in the Uplink and Replication Network Profiles.
+Microsoft recommends setting the MTU to 1300 in the Uplink Network Profile.

 ![VMware HCX over VPN](./images/hcx-vpn.png)